awesomegoodman/zipcode-ng/README.md

 - **postal_code_format:** The format of the postal code for the state (here, "######" indicates a 6-digit code).
 - **postal_code_regex:** The regular expression that validates the postal code for the state (here, "^(\\d{6})$" matches a 6-digit number).
 - **primary_postal_code:** The primary postal code for the state (in this case, "970001").
+- **land_mass_sq_km:** The land mass of the state of Benue is "34,059 km²," indicating its total area in square kilometers.
+- **population_density:** The approximate population density of Benue state is "Approximately 6 million people," giving an estimation of the number of people per square kilometer.
 - **region:** An object representing the region to which the state belongs, with the following properties:
   - **id:** Unique identifier for the region in the dataset.
   - **full_name:** The full name of the region (here, "North Central").